-Most importantly in the present context, the experimental work of Sheridan and Wiesner (Ref.
-17) and Curtiss et al. (Refs.
-18, 19) has shown that the rotor wake exists in a number of distinct states, depending on the thrust-normalized advance ratio and height of the rotor above the ground.
-In hover, the wake is distorted significantly by the presence of the ground, and, indeed, at very low forward flight speed, the wake can be recirculated erratically through the front of the rotor.
-At intermediate forward speeds, the wake changes structure and a stable, bow-shaped ground vortex forms beneath the rotor.
+Most important in the present context, the experimental work of Sheridan and Wiesner [18] and Curtiss et al. [19,20] has shown that the rotor wake exists in a number of distinct states, depending on the thrust-normalized advance ratio and height of the rotor above the ground.
+In hover, the wake is significantly distorted by the presence of the ground, and, indeed, at very low forward-flight speed, the wake can be recirculated erratically through the front of the rotor.
+At intermediate forward speeds, the wake changes structure and a stable bow-shaped ground vortex forms beneath the rotor.
 As the system is accelerated further, the ground vortex is swept downstream and the effect of the ground on the performance of the rotor reduces dramatically as the rotor accelerates over a narrow range of flight speeds.
-This characteristic behavior, and its dependence on aircraft geometry and flight condition, must be captured accurately in order for the dynamics of the sand cloud that is associated with the development of brownout to be modeled correctly.
+This characteristic behavior, and its dependence on aircraft geometry and flight condition, must be captured accurately for the dynamics of the sand cloud that is associated with the development of brownout to be modeled correctly.

-$$\mu^ = \frac{\mu}{\sqrt{(C_T/2)}}\tag{28}$$
+$$\mu^{\star} = \frac{\mu}{\sqrt{(C_T/2)}} \tag{28}$$